HOW TO WRITE A COMIC BOOK OR MANGA FOR

 Crossing the Threshold

 Crossing the Threshold is the step where the adventure truly begins.
-Everything starts at this point and nothing will be the same as before.
-Once the Hero Cross the Threshold there is no turning point.
+Everything starts at this point, and nothing will be the same as before.
+Once the Hero crosses the Threshold, there is no turning point.
 The Hero's Journey has begun.

 Tests, Allies, Enemies

-This is the stage where the Hero together with the audience steps into the Secondary World and learns its rules.
+This is the stage where the Hero, together with the audience, steps into the Secondary World and learns its rules.
 He's preparing himself for greater conflicts.
-He meets allies, enemies, or forge a team of Heroes.
-Usually, this is the part where appears a sidekick.
+He meets allies, enemies, or forges a team of Heroes.
+Usually, this is the part where a sidekick appears.
 The hero begins testing his capabilities.
-For example, in Legends of the West Huck and Tom meet Sally and join her to reach California.
-They encounter some enemies and the first conflicts rise.
+For example, in Legends of the West, Huck and Tom meet Sally and join her to reach California.
+They encounter some enemies, and the first conflicts arise.

 Approach the Inmost Cave

 The Inmost Cave is the representation of inner fears.
-It can be a dangerous location, a fearful creature or an inner stage of the Hero.
-He must overcome this challenge in order to face the Ordeal.
-This is the stage where the Hero must prepare to Approach the Inmost Cave that will lead into the hearth of the Central Ordeal.
+It can be a dangerous location, a fearful creature, or an inner stage of the Hero.
+He must overcome this challenge to face the Ordeal.
+This is the stage where the Hero must prepare to approach the Inmost Cave that will lead into the heart of the Central Ordeal.

 The Ordeal

 The Ordeal is the highest point of the Hero's Journey.
 The Hero encounters difficult challenges and conflicts.
-He's battling with his most inner fears.
+He's battling with his innermost fears.
 In this stage, everything seems lost, and the Hero is falling apart.
-In this phase can occur the death of a friend, a mentor, or a break up with the loved one.
+In this phase, the death of a friend, a mentor, or a breakup with a loved one.
 At this point, the audience looks at the hero with suspense.
-The Hero is touching the bottom and the viewer is wondering if he or she will survive and stand up again.
-If he fails nothing will be ever the same.
+The Hero is touching the bottom, and the viewer is wondering if he or she will survive and stand up again.
+If he fails, nothing will ever be the same.

 The Reward

-The Hero survived to the Ordeal.
+The Hero survived the Ordeal.
 He earned the Reward.
 The Reward has different forms.
-It could be the return of a loved one, a friendship reunited, an object, a treasure, the conquering of a person or a throne.
+It could be the return of a loved one, a friendship reunited, an object, a treasure, the conquering of a person, or a throne.
 Anything can represent a Reward for the Hero.
-The Hero's celebrating his victory and there is a sort of peace.
-The Audience can relax and catch the breath before the Journey resumes to its climax and resolution.
+The Hero is celebrating his victory, and there is a sort of peace.
+The Audience can relax and catch their breath before the Journey resumes to its climax and resolution.
 The Journey is not over yet.

 The Road Back

 The Hero must return to the Ordinary World.
 Like for the Threshold, the Hero might need to be pushed back into the Ordinary World and leave the Secondary World.
-A threat into the Ordinary World might cause the Hero to take the Road Back.
+A threat to the Ordinary World might cause the Hero to take the Road Back.
 A villain may regain forces and search for revenge.
-Sometimes, the Hero must choose between an internal or external decision.
+Sometimes, the Hero must choose between an internal and an external decision.

 Resurrection